nealmm/nealmm.github.io/src/content/post/react-server-components/index.md

 createRoot(document.documentElement).render(await createFromFetch(fetch('/react')));
 ```

 Now, instead of importing the `App` component and passing it to `createElement`, we're fetching some data from a `/react` endpoint on the server and passing it to `createFromFetch`.
-The data fetched from the server will encode all the information that React needs to render our application.
-We'll see how to implement that endpoint in a moment, but let's tweak our Webpack configuration a bit first.
+We'll see how to implement this endpoint in a moment, but let's tweak our Webpack configuration a bit first.

 ### Modify the Webpack Configuration

 As I mentioned above, RSCs require integration with a bundler.
-The `react-server-dom-webpack` package includes a Webpack plugin that we'll need to add to our configuration.
+The `react-server-dom-webpack` package provides a Webpack plugin that we'll need to add to our configuration.
 Go ahead and modify `webpack.config.js` like so.

 ```js
 const path = require('path');